 Vinyasa flow is a beautiful practise synchronising breath and movement into a seamless flow of sequences.
-Whether you attend a slow flow or energising flow class, it will be slightly slower than a traditional vinyasa flow class.
+Slow flow yoga is a slightly slower than a traditional vinyasa flow class.
 This slower approach will help to bring awareness on all levels, keeping you totally present.

 A still and peaceful practise with long holds and no muscular effort which allow the connective tissue around the joints to be safely stretched.

 Yin yoga targets specific meridian lines in the body.
-According to Traditional Chinese Medicine, these meridian lines are energy channels linking groups of muscles.
-It is via these energy channels/ meridian lines which chi flows.
+According to Traditional Chinese Medicine, these meridian lines are energy channels and it is via these energy channels which chi flows.
 Chi is often described as our vital essence, or our energy, which link spirit, mind and body.
 During this class Abbie will often include elements from qi gong and acupressure to truly enhance the experience.

 This passive practice includes seated and supine poses held for anywhere between roughly 3 - 5 minutes.